sharontherese/sharon-kabel/content/post/periti-longform/index.md

 * **Placido A S. Ioseph Podipara**, Order of Carmelites: This order is generally abbreviated as OCarm or O. Carm.
 The vernacular abbreviation is usually CMI; the Latin, BMVI.
 The Vatican’s AAS rendition?
 “Carm BMVI.”
 * **Ioannes Toomey**: I found a **John** J Toomey, PA but the dates seemed off, and my Toomey wasn’t listed by the AAS as a Passionists.
 I found another Toomey, but MM (Maryknoll).
 I checked the religious orders on Catholic-Hierarchy.org, and realized I had assumed “PA” was an order.
 There were no listed religious orders abbreviated as PA.
 Maybe PA is an abbreviation of a job title?
 Off to the CNA!
 There were 2 John J Toomey’s in similar regions (CT and NY).
 In the same month, one died and one was given a new assignment, so there’s similar newspaper coverage.
 Original findagrave was the right one.
 * **Theodoricus Worlock**: I had trouble with this name, so I approached it sideways and Googled “monsignor warlock.
 I found **Derek** Worlock, along with a Wikipedia page.
 His Wiki page says that “He attended every session of the Second Vatican Council between 1962 and 1965.”
 The Vatican’s AAS list only has him attending sessions 2-4.
 Both are partly right and partly wrong:  he was a peritus at sessions 1-3, and a Council Father at 4.
 * **Patritius Gillespie**: FindAGrave has a likely **Patrick** born in Ireland.
 CNA tells me he wrote a column called “Vicar General something” in The Catholic Commentator, Louisiana.
 Tombstone says “PAVG” which is probably vicar general something.
 Tombstone is in Louisiana.
+* **Henricus Ewers**: I found very little on him, until I tried the VIAF autofill trick (Ewers, H).
+That led me to **Heinrich**, which led me to previously missed Wikipedia and Wikidata pages.

 As I cross-referenced my AAS list with Father Weiser’s list of American periti (see References), I found several issues.